 Q: In what contexts do students and parents meditate at Open Sky?

-A: Every Wednesday at noon, all students, guides, and any parents or other visitors at base camp gather for Group Meditation.
+A: Every Wednesday at noon, all students, guides, and any parents or other visitors at base camp gather for Community Meditation.
 I lead it most of the time, but when I’m away, we have other trained instructors who lead it.
-We practice Group Meditation because one of the core values of Open Sky is Community.
-When students come to Group Meditation, they recognize that their team is not alone in the work they’re doing at Open Sky.
+We practice Community Meditation because one of the core values of Open Sky is Community.
+When students come to Community Meditation, they recognize that their team is not alone in the work they’re doing at Open Sky.
 Everyone feels more connected to the larger, communal effort.
 In group practice, there’s a syncing up of nervous systems that creates a field of calmness to hold and contain each person.

 Students also practice mindfulness in teams and individually.
 I train our guides to lead the yoga and meditation in the team context.
 Our students practice these mindfulness skills at least five days out of the week, if not every day.
-Parents and families are guided in mindfulness practices during Wellness Weekend, Family Quests, Monday Night Support Group Calls, and other family services.
+Parents and families are guided in mindfulness practices during Wellness Weekend, Family Quest intensives, Monday Night Support Group Calls, and other family services.